Any-Dimensional Polynomial Optimization via de Finetti Theorems: Bounds for Any-Dimensional Polynomial Problems

-As Theorem~\ref{thm:free_sym_bds} shows, the main step in our framework is the construction of the fixed polynomial $q_k$ satisfying~\eqref{eq:representation_eqn} for a given freely-described polynomial $(p_n)$.
-We explain how to do so for various $\FS$-pairs arising in applications in Section~\ref{sec:construct_bds}.
 We state two intermediate propositions needed to prove Theorem~\ref{thm:free_sym_bds} followed by a proof of the theorem.
 The proofs of the propositions themselves are deferred to Section~\ref{sec:free_sym_bds_proofs}.
 The first proposition pertains to an isomorphism between freely-symmetrized elements in $\mscr L$ and freely-described elements in $\mscr U$ induced by the de Finetti maps, which facilitates the identification of the dual cost in Theorem~\ref{thm:free_sym_bds}.